spectrocloud/librarium/docs/docs-content/clusters/edge/upgrade-behavior.md

 ## Storage Layer

-Changes made to the storage layer typically do not result in cluster repave or reboot, and can be applied by restarting the related storage services.
+Changes made to the storage layer typically do not result in cluster repave or reboot and can be applied by restarting the related storage services.